What Makes a High-Quality Carbon Offset?

 Although carbon crediting programs generally have effective measures in place to prevent double counting, there are still some steps that carbon credit buyers can take to make sure they have an exclusive claim to the avoided emissions or enhanced removals for which the credits were issued.
 Key questions to ask include:

-• Were the carbon credits issued for avoiding offsite emissions?
+- Were the carbon credits issued for avoiding offsite emissions?
 Ownership claims are harder to police where they involve emissions that occur at sources not owned or controlled by the project developers.
 Claims to these avoided emissions are inherently riskier because there is always a chance that the entities who do own or control the sources may claim the avoided emissions themselves.
 Major carbon crediting programs generally try to prevent conflicting claims by having project owners legally attest to having an exclusive claim to credited avoided emissions.
 However, it can sometimes be difficult (if not impossible) to determine exactly where emissions are physically avoided (e.g., at unidentified electric power plants for demand side energy efficiency projects), making the truth of such attestations difficult to verify.
-Where risks of double claiming seem significant (for example, if avoided GHG emissions occur in sectors with significant voluntary commitments or regulatory obligations), buyers should avoid carbon credits from such projects.
+Where risks of double claiming seem significant (for example, if avoided GHG emissions occur in sectors with significant voluntary commitments or compliance obligations), buyers should avoid carbon credits from such projects.